-- Site 102.483 "Successive observation" means a viewer sees multiple energy facilities from a particular viewpoint, but not within the same viewing arc, by changing the viewer's cone of vision. - Site 102.494 "Visibility analysis" means a spatial analysis conducted using computer software to determine the potential visibility of a proposed facility. - Site 102.5045 "Visual impact assessment" means the process for determining the degree of change in scenic quality resulting from construction of a proposed facility. - Site 102.5146 "Wildlife" means "wildlife" as defined inunder RSA 207:1, XXXV, namely, "all species of mammals, birds, fish, mollusks, crustaceans, amphibians, invertebrates, reptiles or their progeny or eggs which, whether raised in captivity or not, are normally found in a wild state."
+- Site 102.53 "Urban cluster" means an "urban cluster" as designated by the U.S. Census Bureau. - Site 102.54 "Urbanized area" means an "urbanized area" as designated by the U.S. Census Bureau. - Site 102.55 "Visibility analysis" means a spatial analysis conducted using computer software to determine the potential visibility of a proposed facility. - Site 102.56 "Visual impact assessment" means the process for determining the degree of change in scenic quality resulting from construction of a proposed facility. - Site 102.57 "Wildlife" means "wildlife" as defined in RSA 207:1, XXXV, namely, "all species of mammals, birds, fish, mollusks, crustaceans, amphibians, invertebrates, reptiles or their progeny or eggs which, whether raised in captivity or not, are normally found in a wild state."